FlatFilers/platform-sdk-starter/docs/Expression.md

 note, when used in a `validate` function, there are special MessageConditionals `ErrorWhen`,`ErrorUnless`, `WarnWhen`, `WarnUnless`, `InfoWhen`, `InfoUnless` that should be used.  `ErrorWhen` returns a function that accepts a value and calls the validate function on the expression, making `Val()` a valid way of accessing the argument for `validate`.

+# Expression language for sheet wide operations

+There are many operations and validations that need to be run across an entire sheet.
+These leverage expression language to allow declarative statements describing what you want done.
+GroupByField is the only way to accomplish this now.

+When thinking about using GroupByField, keep in mind the order of operations

+1. field cast
+2. field compute
+3. recordCompute
+4. batchRecordsCompute
+5. field validate
+6. field egressFormat
+----- Back to the server ----
+7. uniqueness checks
+8. sheetCompute (groupByField)

+Given that order of operations.
+Use the other hooks to prepare data for the groupByField.
+The other hooks are better suited to most tasks, but sheetwide operations require GroupByField.

+GroupByField is best suited for simple calculations (sum, count) and validating properties about a group.

+When developing with GroupByField, we recommend using local testing.
+Look at [GroupByField.spec.ts]( https://flatfile.com/docs/get-started/quickstart/)

 # GroupByField

 ```
 const ItemSummary = new Sheet(
   'ItemSummary',